frickerg/mensajs/README.md

 ### On Mac OS
 On Mac OS, open Finder and navigate to your home directory (named after your username with the house-icon) and show all hidden files with `CMD + SHIFT + .`

-You will now see a file called `.bash_profile`, open it with a TextEditor of your choice and add the following lines at the end of the file:
+You will now see a file called `.bash_profile`, open it with a TextEditor of your choice and add your aliases at the end of the file:

 ```bash
 alias mensajs='node ~/path/to/mensajs/mensa.js'